 - Preparation:

-Begin by preheating your oven to 400°F (200°C).
-While the oven is heating, roll out the pizza dough on a floured surface until it reaches a rectangular shape, about ¼ inch thick.
+Preheat your oven to 400°F (200°C).
+On a floured surface, roll out the dough to a rectangle about ¼ inch thick.

 - Layering: